Quezon, Isabela: Farm mechanization

 Most of the farmers in Quezon are using hand tractors in the process of land preparation.
 There are 4 four-wheel tractors and 1,417 hand tractors (kuliglig) in the municipality making a ratio of 1 hand tractor for every 3.5 hectares.
 The hand tractors, when attached to a trailer, is being used as means of transporting goods and people within the municipality.

 Post-harvest facilities

-The distribution of post harvest facilities shows that barangays Abut and Barucboc has more rice mills than the other barangays.
+It is estimated that there are 164 threshers and 16 rice mills in the municipality.
+The distribution of post-harvest facilities shows that Barangays Abut and Barucboc have more rice mills than others.
 In addition, the existence of more threshers in Barangay Barucboc reveals that most primary processing is done in these areas and produces more palay than the other barangays.
-There are 164 threshers and 16 rice mills in the municipality.
 Most of the barangays utilize the barangay paved basketball court as multi-purpose dryer.
 There are 50 solar dryers in the municipality.
 Mechanized reapers were introduced and proved to be beneficial to farmers and tenants specially when it is rainy during harvest season or when there are many rats and birds.